-The ways that companies address IT, outside core disciplines such as geology and geophysics, are marked by an unrelenting enthusiasm for cost-cutting in the oil and gas industry.
+The ways that companies address IT, outside core disciplines such as geology and geophysics, are marked by an unrelenting enthusiasm for cutting costs of oil and gas IT solutions.
 However, it’s often the case that the methods employed.
 Outsourcing or offshoring means that there is a difficult choice between quality of service and cost.
 In the short term, it’s easy to cut costs.
 However, when you discover the things that don’t work because they’re outside scope, and the costs of putting them right, some options can be less appealing.

 What to do

-One common feature of many schemes for cost-cutting in the oil and gas industry is the fact that they focus on unit costs, not service.
+One common feature of many schemes for cutting the cost of oil and gas IT solutions is the fact that they focus on unit costs, not service.
 So, if you outsource the database support, you buy database administrators and you pay less.
 Great?
 Maybe, but it says nothing about what they are going to do.
 So the contract will also have to include some form of service level agreement.
 SLAs are extremely hard to write when you’re buying a technical function, like database administration.
 What is the right measure of service?
 Downtime?
 Recovery time?
 Performance?
 All of the above?

 The answer to this painful conundrum is cloud services, or Software as a Service.
 Our applications, like Production Reporting and Hydrocarbon Allocation, are accessed over the web.
 We take care of all of the painful details.
 Backups, availability, network connectivity, application security, performance, and upgrades, and the customer just uses the service.
 The key difference here is that the definition of an SLA is now easy.
 The relationship with us as a supplier is transformed.
 If I need to be able to be able to perform my asset management functions twenty-four hours per day, there’s no dispute.
 The service is either there or not there.